The best wellness retreats for 2019

 When: Year-round packages

-What: On a 48-acre abandoned tea estate -- overlooking a UNESCO World Heritage site, the Knuckles Mountain Range -- sits this stunning, 40-room ayurvedic wellness resort.
-Santana -- opened in 2016 by impassioned college camping buddies -- offers seven- to 21-night wellness packages with focuses like detox, stress, health, yoga and even addiction.
+What: On a 120-acre abandoned tea estate -- overlooking a UNESCO World Heritage site, the Knuckles Mountain Range -- sits this stunning, 20-room ayurvedic wellness resort.
+Santani -- opened in 2016 by impassioned college camping buddies -- offers seven- to 21-night wellness packages with focuses like detox, stress, health, yoga and even addiction.

 Rooted in ancient ayurveda (and "doshas" or mind-body types), the programs also incorporate modern science and nutrition, addressing the aging process with annual reboots.
 Those experiences are bolstered by the mind-blowing setting, design (inspired by a notion of "architectural silence"), culinary program (with ingredients sourced from the on-site greenhouse), a hillside spa (with comprehensive hydrotherapy) and lovely staff.

-Note: An earlier version of this story misspelled chef Leandro Bongarra's name.
-We regret the error.